What is Fraxel Laser?

 What happens before a Fraxel Treatment?

 Fraxel laser treatment can be performed right in your doctor’s office using only a topical anesthetic.
-Right before the procedure, the treatment area will be thoroughly cleansed, and the laser is gently “rolled” across the skin.
+The treatment area will be thoroughly cleansed right before the procedure, and the laser is gently “rolled” across the skin.